-There are still problems in using this service for the housebound, the group that might benefit most from the service, because the pharmacy has to get permission from NHS England to provide the service in the patient's home.
+There are still problems in using this service for the housebound, the group that might benefit most from the service, because the pharmacy has to get permission from NHS England to provide a telephone consultation.
+Each patient needs to be requested and approved with NHS England prior to providing the service in the patients home.